ArchivistProject/archivist/README.md

 Get and install [Docker](https://www.docker.com/products/docker).

+If you are using Docker on Windows, make sure to [enable shared drives](https://docs.docker.com/docker-for-windows/#shared-drives) in your tray.

 In the project root build the containers and start them up:

     docker-compose up --build

 Initialize the database:

     docker-compose run website rake db:create db:setup